• Skip to main content

 Versión en español

-I grew up eating apple strudel, my mom’s recipe is the one I’m sharing here today.
-Chile had a big German colony on the south of the country, what it’s known as the lake region, so most Chilean, even the ones like me without German heritage are very familiar and love kuchen, strudel and German cakes.
+I grew up eating apple strudel.
+My mom's recipe is the one I'm sharing here today.
+Chile had a big German colony in the south of the country, known as the lake region, so most Chileans, even those like me without German heritage, are very familiar with and love kuchen, strudel, and German cakes.

-In Chile, apple strudel is a common sweet treat for “once” or tea time, but it can be a great dessert.
-We don’t serve it with ice cream.
-We enjoy it but itself with a dust of powdered sugar and a strong coffee or tea.
+In Chile, apple strudel is a typical sweet treat for "once" or tea time, but it can be a great dessert.
+We don't serve it with ice cream.
+We enjoy it but with a dust of powdered sugar and a strong coffee or tea.

 Visit our collection of Chilean Cakes & Bakes here.